-Overall the operational phase botanical impacts of development here are likely to be Low negative at a local scale for layouts 1 and 3, but Medium negative for Layout 2, before and after mitigation.
-Layout 2 has a higher operational phase impact as the High sensitivity area, although technically not impacted during the construction phase, would then be surrounded by roads, and this would reduce the ecological connectivity of this patch of vegetation.
-The low significance rating for Layouts 1 and 3 is mainly because the development is adjacent to an existing busy highway and does not intrude significantly into the larger patches of vegetation to the west, and the vegetation is already significantly degraded in many parts.
+Overall the operational phase botanical impacts of development here are likely to be Low negative at a local scale, before mitigation.
+The low significance rating is mainly because the development is adjacent to an existing busy highway and does not intrude significantly into the larger patches of vegetation to the west, and the vegetation is already significantly degraded in many parts.